Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere

-In addition, the difference of $R_p/R_s$ between the $I_\mathrm{c}$ and $J$ bands cannot intrinsically be explained by the spot-rotation effect, because these data were obtained simultaneously.
-We note that a possible $\sim$25-day periodic variation seen in the long-monitoring light curve could potentially be due to a star-spot rotation according to the stellar rotation, however, we have found that a part of the flux variations (JD $\gtrsim$ 2,456,258) could be correlated with the sky-flux variations, and therefore further monitoring is needed to confirm it (more will be investigated in a future paper).
+In addition, the difference of $R_p/R_s$ between the $I_\mathrm{c}$ and $J$ bands cannot intrinsically be explained by the spot-rotation effect because these data were obtained simultaneously.
+We note that although the two data sets were obtained simultaneously, in principle, there is still a possibility that a chromatic difference of spot brightness could vary the $R_p/R_s$ values in the two bands by a small amount \citep{2008MNRAS.385..109P}.
+However, this effect is tiny even for an active host star ($< 10^{-4}$ in $R_p/R_s$), and is negligible in this case because the host star is not likely to be an active star.
+We also note that we find a possible $\sim$23-day periodic variation in the monitoring light curve (dotted line in Figure \ref{fig:longlc}).
+This periodicity could potentially be due to starspot rotation according to the stellar rotation.
+However, we also find that a part of the flux variations (JD $\gtrsim$ 2,456,258) could be correlated with the sky-flux variations, and therefore the $\sim$23-day periodicity is suspicious and further monitoring is needed to confirm it (more will be investigated in a future paper).